The triangulation complexity of fibred 3-manifolds: Normalising almost normal surfaces

 Consider a 0-handle $H_0$.
 We first show that for any 1-handle $H_1$ incident to $H_0$, $S$ intersects $H_1\cap H_0$ in normal arcs.
 Suppose not.
 Then at least one component of intersection with $H_1 \cap H_0$ is a simple closed curve or an arc with endpoints on the same 2-handle meeting $H_1$.
 Consider an innermost simple closed curve in $H_1 \cap H_0$.
 This bounds a disc $D$.
 The component of $S \cap H_0$ containing $\partial D$ is a nearly normal piece.
 This divides $H_0$ into two components, one of which is the 3-ball $B$ in the definition of nearly normal.
 The intersection between $B$ and the face is a disc, and hence it must be $D$.
 So, $S$ points into $D$ and so we can perform a compression isotopy, which is contrary to assumption.

-So now consider an arc of intersection between $S$ and $H_1 \cap H_0$ that is outermost in $H_1 \cap H_0$ with endpoints on the same 2-handle $H_2$.
-This separates off a face compression disc $D$.
+So now consider an arc of intersection between $S$ and $H_1 \cap H_0$ with endpoints on the same 2-handle $H_2$ that is outermost, in the sense that it separates off a face compression disc $D$ with interior disjoint from $S$.
 This arc lies in a nearly normal piece, which again divides $H_0$ into two components, one of which is the 3-ball $B$.
 Since $B$ has connected intersection with each component of $H_2 \cap H_0$, we deduce that $D$ lies in $B$.
 Hence, we have a face compression disc in the specified transverse direction, which again is a contradiction.

 Now consider any piece $F$ of $S \cap H_0$ for some 0-handle $H_0$.
 We claim that $F$ is a disc.
 Since $F$ is nearly normal, it is parallel to a subsurface of $\partial H_0$ and hence it is planar.
 We are assuming that $F$ is not a 2-sphere.
 So if $F$ is not a disc, then it has at least two boundary components.
 These are normal curves, and hence we may find a component $\sigma$ of intersection between $H_0$ and a 1-handle that intersects two different boundary components of $F$.
 We may find an embedded arc $\alpha$ in $\sigma$ with interior disjoint from $F$ and with endpoints lying on two different components of $\partial F$.
 Let $B$ be the 3-ball in the definition of nearly normal.
 Then $\alpha$ lies in $B$ because otherwise $B \cap \sigma$ is disconnected.
 We may find an arc $\beta$ properly embedded in $F$ joining the two endpoints of $\alpha$.
 Then $\alpha \cup \beta$ is a simple closed curve in $\partial B$ that intersects the two boundary components of $F$ in one point each.
 This is a contradiction, because any simple closed curve in a sphere is separating.